Lake Seppings: History

 Commonage for the Municipality.
 The council later voted on the application in 1888 with the intention of establishing a botanical park along the shoreline for a portion of the lake and a timber reserve around the lake.

-In 1888 Lake Seppings was declared a Botanic garden.
+In 1888 Lake Seppings was declared a botanic garden.
 The lake was renamed "Albany Park" in 1900 and protected as a natural wetland.
 Between 1900 and 1970 the west side of the lake became a rubbish dump until 1972 when the department of fisheries and fauna suggested the lake become a water-fowl reserve.

 The Apex club of Albany began work on the bird-walk during the 1980s.
 The Albany community demanded that the lake be protected and restored in 2000 and in 2004 the walking trail around the lake was completed.

 In 2018, a community planting to establish an biodiversity urban corridor planted 22,000 trees and understorey plants in a 1.7 ha area around the lake to revegetate the fringes and provide habitat for species such as the endangered western ringtail possum.

 Dreamtime

-The local indigenous Australians are the Noongar people whose name for the lake is Tjuirtgellong which means "The place of the long-necked tortoise".
-The lake has a special significance to the Noongar who believe it to be the footprint of the spirit Djrat who created the south coast of Western Australia.
+The local indigenous Australians are the Noongar people; their name for the lake is Tjuirtgellong, which means "the place of the long-necked tortoise".
+The lake has a special significance to the Noongar, who believe it to be the footprint of the spirit Djrat who created the south coast of Western Australia.